ilikeyellowGZ/HHMZDanceSchool/README.md

 im donw with the instructor section images and now im just gonna wait for copy.

 commiting did the everything added the copy, changed up the instuctors, changed up the about us section chnage the FAQ a bit and hero section

+chnaged the heading for the staff and the background for the different staff and just fixed the links.